timobobsien/entraid_apppassword_expire/README.md

 This script use a password secret to access the graph api via the registered application.

 After that, download the script to your system and configure a scheduled task / cron job like daily, weekly or what you need.
-Change in the script tie variables on the top for e-mail, entra application and the days the warning should be send before the secret expire.
+Change in the script the variables on the top for e-mail, entra application and the days the warning should be send before the secret expire.

 Important: Change the password source to your requrements.
 Please not use plain passwords in this script.